01 Jul 2025

 (2021 – 2024)

-Estate ignites growth – The Roy & Mary McGowan bequest (2021) pushed funds under management beyond $50 million and bankrolled the first Vital Signs Youth Report.
+• Estate ignites growth – The Roy & Mary McGowan bequest (2021) pushed funds under management beyond $50 million.
+With a significant portion of the estate going to to youth development, and Acorn invested in the 2022 Vital Signs Youth Report.

-A modern face – Brand and website refreshes under new Marketing & Events Specialist Emily Goulding signalled a foundation ready for its next growth spurt.
+• A modern face – Brand and website refresh signalled a foundation ready for its next growth spurt.

-Behind the scenes, shared projects with BayTrust and TECT produced a regional Western Bay of Plenty Community Event Fund.
+Behind the scenes, shared projects with the local councils, BayTrust and TECT led to a Tauranga Western Bay Community Event Fund and a Kaupapa Maori Event Fund.

 $20 Million Delivered to the Community.